getsentry/sentry-docs/src/collections/_documentation/server/installation/index.md

 ./install.sh
 ```

-If you've set the `CI` environment variable to a non-empty value, the script will assume unintended installation and skip some steps.
+If the `CI` environment variable is set to a non-empty value, the script will assume unattended installation and will skip some steps.
 You can look at [its source code](https://github.com/getsentry/onpremise/blob/master/install.sh) to figure out what those steps are, which will also be logged to standard output.

 If you are upgrading from an earlier version of the on-premise repository, keep in mind that it will keep your existing configuration files, which you may need to adjust based on [the examples provided in the repository](https://github.com/getsentry/onpremise/tree/master/sentry).